-Positive Psychotherapy, developed by Nossrat Peseschikian, is founded on the premise that man’s human nature is intrinsically good and that each person possesses four specific abilities: mental, social, spiritual, and physical.
-This form of psychotherapy is part of the humanistic, psychodynamic, and transcultural families.
-By using multi-cultural stories and metaphors, clients are encouraged to view their own illnesses or issues in a unique and more positive way.
-The client is incorporated into the story and plays an active role in his or her own healing process.
-Positive Psychotherapy empowers the client with the skills to achieve a sense of inner balance by relying on all of the resources he or she possesses through body, spirit, mind, and emotion.
-This interdisciplinary approach incorporates various forms of psychotherapy to aid the client in becoming his or her own therapist for his or her particular circumstances, experiences, and environment.
+Positive Psychotherapy, developed by Nossrat Peseschkian, is founded on the premise that human nature is intrinsically good and that each person possesses four specific abilities: mental, social, spiritual, and physical.
+This form of psychotherapy is part of the humanistic, psychodynamic, and transcultural approaches.
+By using multicultural stories and metaphors, clients are encouraged to view their own illnesses or issues in unique and more positive ways.
+The person is incorporated into the story and plays an active role in his or her own healing process.
+Positive Psychotherapy empowers people with the skills to achieve a sense of inner balance by relying on all of the resources he or she possesses through body, spirit, mind, and emotion.
+This interdisciplinary approach incorporates various forms of psychotherapy to aid a person in becoming his or her own therapist for his or her particular circumstances, experiences, and environment.

-There are three main tenants of Positive Psychotherapy that according to this type of therapy must be addressed in order to achieve a positive outcome.
+There are three main tenets of Positive Psychotherapy that must be addressed in order to achieve a positive outcome.

 This principle states that being informed about a situation or issue must encompass five distinct steps: observation, inventory, situational support, verbalization, and development of goals.

 Positive Psychotherapy Articles

 Mental health professionals who meet our membership requirements can take advantage of benefits such as: